Navalny’s team urges more Russian sanctions to help Ukraine

 “One shot from Javelin costs $230,000.
 For the same money we would get 200 million ad views in different formats and provide at least 300,000 link clicks or at least 8 million views on a video with the truth about what is happening in Ukraine.”

-Navalny is about to be moved to a maximum security prison where he will be more restricted, Veduta said.
+Navalny is about to be moved to a maximum-security prison where he will be more restricted, Veduta said.

 “But he’s not going to give up and he will never give up, of course, and he’s calling against the war since day one,” she said.
 “He was the one of the first people to say that: We should not be against the war, we should fight against the war.
 And he calls on our partners here and in Europe during this fight.”